 - Guitar: Only the jazz studies major is available for guitar.
 See the Jazz Audition requirements below.

 If you have a strong background in jazz, you may audition separately with the jazz area faculty for jazz admission and scholarship consideration.
-Your jazz audition will be in addition to a studio audition.
+Your jazz audition will be in addition to a studio audition (see above for percussion requirements).
 An accompanist will be provided, if necessary.
 If electing to perform a jazz audition, you should be prepared to play or sing:

 - A piece of your choice in 12-bar blues form (such as Billie's Bounce or Straight, No Chaser) with two or three improvised choruses to follow